-Students must provide documentation of current American Heart Association or American Red Cross Basic Life Support Healthcare Provider CPR with the demonstration portion taken in a classroom (not online) setting.
+Students must provide documentation of current American Heart Association Basic Life Support Healthcare Provider CPR with the demonstration portion taken in a classroom (not online) setting.
 Students are responsible for locating all training and renewal classes.
 If CPR certification expires during a clinical course, then it must be renewed prior to the beginning of the course.